In terms of the quantity of streaming apps available in the UK, the Xbox One is doing… OK.

 Blu-ray and DVD

-With 2D Blu-rays and DVDs the console has gone from being a pretty poor effort at launch to being a pretty decent one now.
-For starters, recent updates have added a 50Hz playback option for Blu-rays which works much better with UK TVs than the previous 60Hz alternative to Blu-ray's native 24p format.
+With Blu-rays and DVDs the console has gone from being a pretty poor effort at launch to being a pretty decent one now.
+For starters, various updates have added a 50Hz playback option for Blu-rays which works much better with UK TVs than the previous 60Hz alternative to Blu-ray's native 24p format.
 Though 24p is also, naturally, supported.

 Pictures look more detailed and noiseless than they used to as well.
 There are some standalone Blu-ray decks that can deliver bit more sharpness and colour resolution, but some viewers might actually prefer the less 'forensic' but smoother finish to the Xbox One's images.